-Our surface mines in the Sparta deposit contain over 36 million tons of proven ore reserves.
-The geology is comprised of high purity sands of the Wonewoc Formation.
-The Wonewoc Sandstone Formation is known for its round, coarse grains and superior crush strength properties, which makes it an ideal substrate for oil and gas propagants.
+Our facility at Sparta uses natural gas and electricity to produce whole grain silica products through dredging.
+The reserve geology is that of high purity alluvial sands with the primary erosional source being the Wonewoc Formation.
+The Wonewoc Sandstone Formation is known for its round, coarse grains and superior crush strength properties, which makes it an ideal substrate for oil and gas proppants.
 The Sparta property was acquired on December 30, 2011, and site development began in April 2012.
-The property is located 25 miles northeast of La Crosse; approximately 120 miles northwest of Madison, WI; and is readily accessible by both Interstate 90 and the Canadian Pacific railroad.
+The property is located 25 miles northeast of La Crosse; approximately 120 miles northwest of Madison, Wisconsin; and is readily accessible by both U.S. Interstate 90 and the Canadian Pacific railroad.